Azure/Azure-Sentinel/Solutions/ZeroNetworks/Data Connectors/SegmentFunctionConnector/README.md

-# Zero Networks Access Orchestrator Integration for Microsoft Sentinel
+# Zero Networks Segment Integration for Microsoft Sentinel

 ## Introduction

-This folder contains the Azure function time trigger code for Zero Networks Access Orchestrator-Microsoft Sentinel connector.
-The connector will run periodically and ingest the Zero Networks Access Orchestrator Audit data into the Microsoft Sentinel logs custom table `ZNAccessOrchestratorAudit_CL`.
+This folder contains the Azure function time trigger code for Zero Networks Segment-Microsoft Sentinel connector.
+The connector will run periodically and ingest the Zero Networks Segment Audit data into the Microsoft Sentinel logs custom table `ZNSegmentAudit_CL`.

 ## Folders

 1. `Solutions/ZeroNetworks/` - This contains the package, requirements, ARM JSON file, connector page template JSON, and other dependencies.
-2. `Solutions/ZeroNetworks/AccessOrchestratorFunctionConnector/` - This contains the Azure function source code.
+2. `Solutions/ZeroNetworks/SegmentFunctionConnector/` - This contains the Azure function source code.

 ## Installing for the users